woooojng/PINN_Cahn-Hilliard_system/AC_1D_gamma2_4/Readme.md

 To imporve the result of Fig3.5 in [1], here are the brief descriptions for step-by-step development on the experiment with same conditions on the figure.
 - I used new sampling methods and technical engineering strategies to decrease the absolute error for the output of PINN simulation.
 - The below is Fig3.5 in [1], which bacame the basic control group result using PINN.
-- The .png files in this folder are the improved results as treatment group for the same experiments with given condition in Fig 3.5 in [1].
+- The .png files in this folder are the improved results as treatment group for the experiments(control group) in Fig 3.5 in [1].

   <img src="control_group.png" width="400" />
 ## Improvement in each date
+**Key point to review improvement** : There are three values mainly.
+1. The exact solution from FD simulation(as in 'FD_simulation' file),
+2. control group as the basic experiment as the above figure in the paper [1] and
+3. treatment group after applying various strategies as below .png files, instead of the loss-adaptive stratigy in [1].

 - **4_24_energy_adaptive_2d.png** file : This is the result of new sampling using highlighting the domain of high total energy of Allen-Cahn system.
 We adjusted the ratio of new sampling and uniform distributed sampling for input variable x to make collocation point number is same with the one of above experiment Figure3.5 in [1].

 [comment]: # (time-sampling for the t input time variable.
 I used r = 10 for the next formula.)